Kew Palace and Gardens:

 While at the Palace and Gardens don’t miss seeing Queen Charlotte’s cottage.
 At the right time of year, bluebells cover the grounds.

 Kew Palace and Gardens is about 45 minutes outside central London on the District Line, Kew Gardens Station.
 The grounds are a 10-minute walk from the station.
 You can rest after the walk, though.
-Just hop the trolley that takes you around to the eight zones into which the 300 acres is divided.Post a comment below...
+Just hop the trolley that takes you around to the eight zones into which the 300 acres is divided.Please share your thoughts by leaving a comment.